Lycée de Garçons de Luxembourg

-The two schools were initially housed under the same roof of the present National Library of Luxembourg near the city's cathedral.
+The two schools were initially housed under the same roof in the former Jesuit college adjacent to Notre-Dame Cathedral.
 This promiscuity, which was conducive to conflicts between the principals and students of the two schools, would not end until September 1908 with the inauguration of the red brick building on the Place Auguste Laurent designed by the architect Gustave Serta.
 It is this same building that still houses the Lycée de Garçons nowadays.

 German troops occupied the building in August 1914, but left before the start of the school year.
 The German occupation had less impact on school life than on freedom of expression.
 Pupils and their teachers had to refrain from any political discussion and from any action that could be considered provocative by the occupying forces.

 The inter-war period was conducive to the development of science departments.
-Since students attending the "Cours supérieurs" science section, were following the same course as the students of the Industrial and Commercial School's "Première Industrielle", laboratories were set up and equipped.
+Since students attending the "Cours supérieurs" science section were following the same course as the students of the Industrial and Commercial School's "Première Industrielle", laboratories were set up and equipped.
 The science departments took advantage of this opportunity to enrich their collections.
-Many of them are now part of the exceptional collection of old scientific instruments that the LGL is proud to put on display.
+Many of them are now part of the collection of old scientific instruments displayed at the LGL.

 In 1940, as part of the policy of "germanization" of the country, the Nazi occupier began to dismantle the Industrial and Commercial School and replace it with a "Gymnasium"-type high school.
 Thus, two institutions were set up within the same building: the "Staatliche Limpertsberg-Oberschule für Jungen" and the "Goethe-Schule", a German-type school in its organization and in terms of the subjects taught.